Bdnwsbn/Werewolf/README.md

 ## Installation

 * Eclipse
-  * Import 'Werewolf' project, 'Run' on an Android Device using minimum of Android 4.0 (Important: Some functionality may not work on an AVD!)
+  * Import 'Werewolf' project, 'Run' on an Android Device running at minimum Android 4.0 (Important: Some functionality may not work on an AVD!)